corenzan/consentman/README.md

 > ...

-**Privacy Police** is a lightweight engine for managing and complying with your website's users consent policy.
+**Privacy Police** is a lightweight engine for managing and complying with your website users' consent policy.

 ## About